What It Takes to Write a Book that Becomes a Movie

 Step 2: Develop Dynamic, Three-Dimensional, and Compelling Characters

-Characters that are both three-dimensional and dynamic are the most compelling because they’re interesting and, rather than being static, they demonstrate growth and change.
+People who are both three-dimensional and dynamic are the most compelling because they’re interesting and, rather than being static characters, they demonstrate growth and change.

 Also, audiences become emotionally invested in sympathetic characters because they have traits we can identify with — if readers can see themselves in characters, they’re more believable.
 This is necessary for both fiction and nonfiction, though some nonfiction authors mistakenly believe their hands are tied because of the genre’s constraints.
 While nonfiction authors must remain truthful, even the most boring, bland, or lazy characters can appear sympathetic if an author emphasizes the character’s relatable traits.

 Don’t mistake sympathetic for likable; readers don’t always have to admire your characters, we just have to care about them.